AlexKay23/SerieA_Analysis/README.md

 This file was created to visualize who shoots where and they type of shots.
 This is grown out of wanted to compare to Atalanta B.C

 ## Serie A Team Match Ratings
-I developed a formuala to rate each teams match, creating a "score".
+I developed a formula to rate each teams match, creating a "score".
 Here we look at stats on a leauge level, this will be used to compare averages to not just Atalanta, but other teams as well.